landfillbaby/png2webp/README.md

 `webp2png` has the same syntax.

 # Compiling
+## Windows with Visual Studio / MSVC
+* Download the latest release sources of libpng, libwebp, and zlib, and extract them to this directory.
+* Rename the folders to remove the version numbers.
+* Search the start menu for "Native Tools Command Prompt", and select the appropriate one for your system.
+* Run `compile_msvc.bat` from this prompt
+(you should be able to click and drag it into the window).

+## Other
 Just use your favourite C compiler:
 * Link against `libwebp` and `libpng` (in either order), or even compile them in at the same time for a tiny static executable.